AtiqAakash/px4-simulation-configurator/README.md

 ```
 After running, you can launch "Sim" from your applications menu or the new icon on your Desktop.
 If the icon appears as "Untrusted," right-click it and select "Allow Launching."

-## 🛠️ How to Use

-### Simulation Tab

-1.  **PX4 Firmware Folder:** Browse and select the root directory of your `PX4-Autopilot` firmware (the one containing the `Makefile`).
-The application will **dynamically** find all available simulation targets (e.g., `gazebo_typhoon_h480`).
-2.  **Home Coordinates:** Enter your desired launch Latitude, Longitude, and Altitude (in meters AMSL).
-You can also use the **Import** button to load coordinates from a QGroundControl `.plan` or a `.kml` file.
-3.  **Speed & Vehicle:** Select your desired simulation speed factor and vehicle target.
-4. Click **Start Simulation**.
-The logs will appear in the window below.

-### ULG → KML Tab

-## 🛡️ Online Authorization

-This application uses a remote-gate system to protect its core logic.

-* An **active internet connection** is **required** on application startup.
-* The app fetches the critical `bash` launch command from a secure, remote file.
-* If the connection fails or the remote file is inaccessible, the **Start Simulation** button will be permanently disabled, and the core simulation feature will not run.

-This ensures the application is always running the latest authorized version and protects the underlying intellectual property.

----

 ## Workflow: From Plan to Analysis

 Here is a typical workflow for planning a mission, simulating it, and reviewing the flight log.